 There’s no end to your education, but that education should stay fun, don’t you think?

 To that end, we’ve compiled a list of eight copywriting books you need to add to your copywriter reading list.
 Get your Amazon wish list ready or hit your local library or bookstore!

 This list should keep you busy—and give you a leg up on the competition.
 To be clear, not all of these books—in fact many of them—are not specifically about how to write copy.
 The best way to learn how to write copy is to practice!
 But what many of these books do touch on are messaging and mindset tactics that you can incorporate into your copy to make it as effective as possible for your clients.

 Best yet?
 They’re all very interesting reads.
-So, without further ado, here are four more books for you read:
+So, without further ado, here are eight more books for you read: